 While bots provide digital marketers to gain more knowledge and be better than competitors, they also have to contend with the increasingly prevalent phenomenon of bot accounts gaining large numbers of followers and becoming influencers in their own right.
 This has led to instances where marketers have approached a popular influencer for product placement, only to pay someone who runs an automated bot account.

-Instagram is by far the most important social media platform for influencer marketing.
+Instagram is by far the most important social media platform for influencer marketing as well as digital marketing in general.
 Lots of businesses are attracted to the platform for its high engagement with a young audience and visual appeal.
 If a business can get the right influencer to share their product with their followers, it can lead to a significant boost in brand recognition and sales.
 Some businesses have been able to ride the wave of influencer traffic and go from complete anonymity to doing a thriving trade.
 Whether this is sustainable depends on the individual business.

 Detecting Automated Accounts